 Visit the monastery

-The Royal Carthusian Monastery is open from 9.30am to 7pm in the bust summer season between April and September.
-Its opening times vary in other months, starting at 9.30pm and ending at 3.30pm (January and December), 5.30pm (February and November) and 6pm (March and October).
-You can buy tickets for 8.50€, or at reduced prices for students (6€), seniors (7€), groups with more than four people persons (7.50€) and children aged 10 to 14 years old (4€) online or from its ticket office.
+Opening times vary in other months, from 9:30 am to 3:30 pm (January and December), 5:30 pm (February and November), and 6 pm (March and October).
+You can buy tickets for 8.50€, or reduced prices for students (6€), seniors (7€), groups of more than four people (7.50€), and children aged 10 to 14 years (4€).
+You can purchase tickets online or at the ticket office.